MU-Enigma/Hacktoberfest24/GameDev/README.md

 - Submissions in the form of images and blend files

-- Within the folder corresponding to the Level (i.e. Level1) create a folder with the same name as your username and include in it the following
+- Within the folder corresponding to the Level (i.e. Level 0) create a folder with the same name as your username and include in it the following
   + A screenshot of your model and its respective blend file, ensure that you include a blend file (you can model multiple pieces in the same blend file) with the screenshot.

 ## Level 1